leonelfoknob/Lettuce-and-Bad-Plant-Detection-Using-YOLOv8/README.md

 Teknofest Unmanned Agriculture Vehicle Competition:
 - Participation: This project was submitted as part of Teknofest’s Unmanned Agriculture Vehicle competition, where the aim was to create autonomous systems capable of assisting in farming operations.
 - Objective: The primary task was to detect and differentiate lettuce plants from bad plants, helping farmers manage their crops more efficiently.

+Training and Model Files:

+After the training process, the resulting custom model can be found in the directory: runs\detect\yolov8n_custom\weights.
+This folder contains two important files:

+  - best.pt: The best-performing model during training.
+  - last.pt: The most recent version of the model after training.

 Real-World Applications:
 - Scalability: This system can be easily deployed on agricultural drones, robots, or autonomous tractors to automatically monitor crop health and identify problem areas in the field.